Camping at Weiser State Forest

 Two of the sites are larger group sites to accommodate the needs of:

-Visitors are required to obtain a free Weiser State Forest Motorized and Equine Camping Permit (PDF) to camp at these locations.
+The Weiser State Forest Motorized and Equine Camping brochure (PDF) has more information about the campsites at these locations.

 The Mud Run Equine Camping Area on the Haldeman tract offers four motorized campsites specifically to accommodate horseback riders.
 All sites include high lines, picnic table, and fire ring.